 Often people fall into the trap of comparison.

-People have the notion that if you’re talented, you are more likely to succeed.
+People believe that you are more likely to succeed if you’re talented.

 But this is a misconception.
 This idea is far away from reality.

 I don’t mean that talented people don’t succeed.

 If talent isn’t nurtured correctly, it gets rusty.

 Even talented athletes have to train themselves to compete with the non-talented ones.